ITRS-Group/cordial/tools/geneos/README.md

 # `geneos` management tool

 The `geneos` program will help you manage your Geneos environment on Linux.

+The online documentation for all the commands and options is [here](docs/geneos.md)

 ## Aims